jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 Think of it just like the practice back then when a writer submitted his written work so that it could be published.
-The writer would leave their annotations so that when printed, it would be exactly the writer wanted it.
+The writer would leave his/her annotations so that when printed, it would be exactly the writer wanted it.